 How Nerdio powers your Windows Virtual Desktop environment

 Nerdio allows you to get started with WVD in just 60 seconds and launches a complete desktop within 24 hours.
 But to do this quick deployment, there are five prerequisites.
 Each user must have a subscription to Windows 10 Enterprise, Azure Active Directory, Active Directory Domain Service, an Azure subscription, and File Server.
-If each piece is not in place, the deployment may stall or be unable to complete.
+If each piece is not in place, the deployment may stall or you may be unable to complete it for the user.
 The Windows 10 Enterprise license gives companies the option to choose from E3, E5, A3, A5, or Business licenses via Microsoft 365, or through a CSP provider.

 Azure Active Directory (AAD) is Microsoft’s cloud application that stores identities and manages system privileges for users.
 But AAD cannot act on its own.
 Along with the Active Directory solution, the Azure Directory Domain Service helps the user profiles sync with one another.
 The Azure subscription gives a place to create and run the WVD session and hosts virtual machines that serve as a Windows 10 operating system desktop for your users.